 Instead of having the greeting read: “Dear member”, make the emails address your subscribers by name.
 The Business to Business Community found that personalized greetings generate six times more engagement with members.

 Additionally, emails with personalized subject lines are 26% more likely to be opened by recipients.
 The best way to get your foot in the door is to make a genuine outreach to your members.

-The type of content you produce in your email marketing depends on the type of association you’re running.
+The type of content you produce and share in your email newsletter depends on the type of association you’re running.
 Make sure that your content is engaging, and calls your audience to act in some way.

 It’s also important to practice market segmentation with your email marketing content.
 Show the right content to the right people for the best results.